 14. Stanley was the one who coined the band name "KISS", while driving around New York with Gene Simmons and Peter Criss.
 Criss mentioned that he was in a band called "Lips" and Stanley said what if we called ours "KISS"?

 15. The quartet's first live show was held on January 30, 1973, at a small festival in Queens, New York.
 The band appears with makeup, but not the iconic comic book characters we know today.

 16. The first appearance with the mythological comic figures was held on March 9, 1973, when Paul Stanley takes on the character of "The Starchild" with a drawing of a star in his right eye.

 17. It is interesting to note that in the years 73-74 and for a short time, Stanley changed his character to the "Bandit", with makeup in the style of the "Lone Ranger" masks.

 18. In March 1973 the band recorded a demo tape with 5 tracks together with the legendary producer Eddie Kramer.
 This recording will help them sign their first recording contractת with the "Casablanca Records" label.

-20. Stanley has been a part of all 20 studio albums released by "Kiss" since then and one of the two main songwriters of the band.
-During the 1980s at a time when the band took off their makeup, Stanley was the leading force behind the band.
+20. Stanley has been a part of all 20 studio albums released by "Kiss" since then and is one of the two main songwriters of the band.
+During the 1980s at a time when the band took off its makeup, Stanley was the leading force behind the band.

-21. He noted that he wrote the song "Hard Luck Woman", taken from the album "Rock and Roll Over" released in 1976, for Rod Stewart, however it is not clear if the song was offered to Rod and what was his reaction.
+21. He noted that he wrote the song "Hard Luck Woman", taken from the album "Rock and Roll Over" released in 1976, for Rod Stewart, however, Kiss it is not clear if the song was offered to Rod and what was his reaction.